verdaccio/verdaccio/docs/reverse-proxy.md

 If you run verdaccio behind reverse proxy, you may noticed all resource file served as relaticve path, like `http://127.0.0.1:4873/-/static`

-To resolve this issue, you should send real domain and port to verdaccio with `Host` heade
+To resolve this issue, you should send real domain and port to verdaccio with `Host` header

 Nginx configure should look like this: